 End your day by watching the stunning sunset.

-2# Places to Visit in Romania: Cluj-Napoca
+2. Best Places to Visit in Romania: Cluj-Napoca

 Cluj-Napoca is the unofficial capital of the Transylvania region that boasts Baroque, Renaissance, and Gothic architecture.
 It also houses Romania’s largest university.